algorandfoundation/algokit-fullstack-template/CONTRIBUTING.md

 # AlgoKit Official Template for contributors

 This repository is a template for creating new AlgoKit projects.
-It includes a basic structure for creating a beaker based smart contract project.
+It includes a basic structure for creating a full-stack project.

 ## Pre-requisites